All Episodes

 Impeccable credentials.

-Above the fresh.
+Above the fray.

-Yeah, nobody can criticize him, really.
+Nobody can criticize him, really?

-Yeah, we're doing a full week investigation on him.
+Yeah, we're doing a full-week investigation on him.

 He's not that impressive.

-We found uh information that nobody else in the media is going to tell you about Robert Mueller.
+We found information that nobody else in the media is going to tell you about Robert Mueller.

 Just facts, truth, information.